pgexperts/handyrep/docs/setup.rst

     The DNS name or IP address of the server.

 role
     The role of the server in replication.
-Options include master, replica, archive, and proxy, but any label can be used.
-HandyRep cares only about "master" and "replica"; other labels are there for administrator information only, or to support certain plugins (such as "multi_pgbouncer"), or for archiving.
+Handyrep requires "master" and "replica" roles, which are the only PostgreSQL servers.
+However, certain plugins use additional server roles, such as "archive", "pgbouncer", and "proxy".

 failover_priority
     The priority of this server to be the new master in a failover event, if using the select_by_priority method, or if breaking ties with other methods.
 Lower numbers are chosen first.

 enabled
-    Is this server enabled for replication?
-Note that non-database servers may be marked as "False" even though they may be used for some other purpose (i.e. archive storage).
+    Is this server enabled?
+Disabled servers are ignored for most purposes.

 In addition to the above, each server definition may change any of the various settings in server_defaults.
+You may also add additional settings not used in server_defaults, such as setting "ip_address" required by the multi_pgbouncer_bigip plugin.

 Section plugins
 ---------------